yoe/fosdemvideo/README.md

 * 3 from FOSDEM
 * 10 from carl (2 need power supplies fixed)
 * 4 from Kenny (KDE)
+* four from ebay?
+CarlFK found some, maybe buy those.

+That would bring the total to 23...

 vga2usb
 ----